 Rigid gas permeable (RGP) contact lenses are a type of lens made with stiff silicone polymers that still allow oxygen to pass through to the cornea, giving them their name.
-Although less common now following the introduction of soft lenses to the market, RGPs are still very useful for a range of normal and unusual eye conditions.
+Our Adelaide and Woodville practices are equipped with exciting new technology that allows our optometrists to design custom RGP lenses for our patients that can improve vision for wearers with a range of eye conditions.

 Conditions such as myopia, astigmatism, aphakia, keratoconus, and irregular corneas benefit from RGP lenses.
 This is because they hold their shape and provide an even front optical surface for the eye.
 RGPs are more durable and last longer (often at least a year) than soft contact lenses.
 They come in a variety of types to treat individual eye conditions.
 At Innovative Eye Care we use a customised lens design program called EyeSpace to accurately design the fit and power of your lens for your eye.

-Certain types of rigid lenses allow you to sleep in them at night, changing the shape of the cornea and eliminating the need to wear spectacles or contact lenses during the day (see our Orthokeratology page).
+Certain types of rigid lenses can be worn overnight, changing the shape of the cornea and eliminating the need to wear spectacles or contact lenses during the day (see our orthokeratology page).